james-hx-song/james-hx-song/README.md

 I'm James Song, a CS + math major at the University of 〽️ichigan.
 I am passionate about deep learning, and I am particularly interested in autoregressive models, including natural language generation and image generation 📝🖼️.
 Recently, I've been diving into different architectures for language models, ranging from transformer models, including transformers++ (rope), differential transformers, to state space models, such as S4 and Mamba.

-## Weekly Challenge
+## Reproducing Papers
-I reproduce a recently published research paper biweekly, starting Sep 2024.
+I like to reproduce papers to test my understanding of the underlying concepts.
+Here are some papers I've implemented or currently implementing.

 Linear Mode Connectivity and the Lottery Ticket Hypothesis [ [paper](https://arxiv.org/abs/1912.05671), [repo](https://github.com/james-hx-song/lmc-transformers) ]